MN Camp Staff Materials

 Staff Training Requirements

 There will be two aspects of staff training.
-In addition to our in-person training, the following training materials will be emailed to you 2-3 weeks prior to camp.
+In addition to our in-person training, the following requirements must be completed on your own time prior to the in-person staff training.

 During some of the training videos, it will pause several times to recap and ask you questions.
-You will not be able to skip or fast forward through the video to answer these questions, however, they can be paused at any time to complete at a later date.
+You will not be able to skip through the video to answer these questions, however, it can be paused at any time to complete at a later date.
 If you do not pass a quiz, you will get a notification in EdPuzzle to retry (we love second chances!).
-We suggest setting aside 45 minutes to 1 hour to complete these training videos.
+We suggest setting aside at least 1 hour to complete these training videos.
 Note: There are two videos that are optional, but highly recommended for new staff.

 In-Person Staff Training